QCAT Blue Card Appeal: What Queensland Foster Carers Need to Know

 What Is a Negative Blue Card Notice?

-When you apply for a Blue Card in Queensland — Queensland's working-with-children check under the Working with Children (Risk Management and Screening) Act 2000 (Qld) — Blue Card Services conducts a comprehensive background check covering criminal history, domestic violence records, child protection history, and relevant disciplinary proceedings.
+When you apply for a Blue Card in Queensland — Queensland's working-with-children check under the Working with Children (Risk Management and Screening) Act 2000 (Qld) — Blue Card Services conducts screening of relevant police and disciplinary information.

 If the results of that check lead Blue Card Services to conclude that issuing you a card would pose an unacceptable risk to children, they issue a negative notice.
 A negative notice means you cannot hold a Blue Card, and without a Blue Card, you cannot foster.
-The No Card, No Start rule under Queensland law means no child can be placed in your home until every adult in the household holds a current, valid Blue Card.
+The No Card, No Start rule under Queensland law means no child can be placed in your home until every adult in the household holds a current Blue Card or equivalent exemption.

 When Can You Appeal to QCAT?